 By Daryl G. Kimball, Executive Director Arms Control Association

-Prepared Comments for Nonproliferation Policy Education Center and the Foreign Policy Initiative Forum on
+Prepared Comments for Nonproliferation Policy Education Center Forum Dec.
+11, 2013

 Since the beginning of the nuclear age, efforts to exploit nuclear technology for energy and for profit have complicated the task of reducing the nuclear weapons threat.

 H.R.
-1280, authored by Representatives Ileana Ros-Lehtinen, Howard Berman, Brad Sherman and others, offers a very useful way forward.
+1280, authored by Representatives Ileana Ros-Lehtinen, Howard Berman, Brad Sherman and others, and introduced in 2011 offers a framework useful to build on.

-- the application of the IAEA additional protocol.
-Dozens of states have not yet approved an additional protocol, including Algeria, Egypt, South Korea, and Saudi Arabia, whose ambassador to Washington recently threatened that his country would build nuclear weapons if Iran does; and
+- the application of the IAEA Additional Protocol.
+Dozens of states have not yet approved an additional protocol, including Algeria, Egypt, and Saudi Arabia, whose ambassador to Washington recently threatened that his country would build nuclear weapons if Iran does; and

 - a pledge not to acquire enrichment or reprocessing capabilities/facilities.